ordina-jworks/ordina-jworks.github.io/_posts/2017-10-11-Stairway-To-Health.md

 - many more...

 **Blocking vs. Non-Blocking**<br>
-NodeJs takes advantage of JavaScript promises.
+In NodeJs you can take advantage of JavaScript promises.
 One of the benefits of this is that we can write non-blocking code.
-To demonstrate how this works, I'll give you some examples in psuedo code for reading a file from the filesystem.
+To demonstrate how this works, I'll give you an example in psuedo code for reading a file from the filesystem.

 Blocking:<br>
 <code>read file from filesystem, set equal to "contents"</code><br>